mtatton/nbterm/README.md

 nbtermix tries to run Python 2.7.
 And that's something that doesn't work.

-Ensuse in Your kernel.json for python3 the argv is python3:
+Ensure in Your kernel.json for python3 the argv is python3:
 ```
 cat /usr/local/share/jupyter/kernels/python3/kernel.json
 {